algorandfoundation/algokit-cli/docs/architecture-decisions/2023-06-06_frontend-templates.md

 > TLDR: The approach proposes a website to enhance the discoverability of official and community-based algokit templates, thereby incentivizing template builders to create and maintain their own templates.

 This orthogonal approach proposes to improve discoverability of official and community based algokit templates by providing a simple static website.
-The website can consist of minimalistic UI components for picking preffered backend, frontend and then a `Generate` button that will output copy-pasteable algokit CLI commands to spin up a project with the selected templates.
+The website can consist of minimalistic UI components for picking preferred backend, frontend and then a `Generate` button that will output copyable algokit CLI commands to spin up a project with the selected templates.

-As a specific example, the website can be hosted on [AwesomeAlgo](https://awesomealgo.com) website, thus ensuring that this is an open-source community maintaned entrypoint for discovering and using algokit templates.
+As a specific example, the website can be hosted on [AwesomeAlgo](https://awesomealgo.com) website, thus ensuring that this is an open-source community maintained entry-point for discovering and using algokit templates.
 Removing the need and maintenance overhead on our teams to maintain it as official resource.

-Lastly, community template builders will get a platform to increase discoverability of their templates and further incentivise them to build and maintain them.
+Lastly, community template builders will get a platform to increase discoverability of their templates and further incentivize them to build and maintain them.
 While developers using the templates can support creators of templates by donating to their projects (a simple tipping mechanism for Algo and ASAs can be embedded into the website) or by contributing to the templates themselves.

 > This approach can be explored and maintained without overlapping with main proposal on frontend templates.